 Five Monticello High School seniors are recipients of New York State scholarships recognizing academic excellence. read more

-Congratulations to the following students who were named to the Monticello High School honor roll for the second marking period. see list
+Congratulations to the following students who were named to the Monticello High School honor roll for the third marking period. see list

 Students have access to an online SAT preparation program, and after school